 Auditorially, it's the same thing -- it's a steady stream of 'blue noise.'
 You're not hearing voices or processing ideas.
 You step into the shower and it's like a mini-vacation."

-Relaxing and exercising all at the same time, it's no wonder snorkeling is one of the best ways to keep fit and happy :)
+Relaxing, destressing and exercising all at the same time, it's no wonder snorkeling is one of the best ways to keep fit, happy and healthy:)